BA545-SP2019/2019-competition1-3-musketeers/README.md

 Kevin101 was the best performing model based on evaluation over 1000 runs.
 Therefore this was selected as our final notebook.
 Link to Notebook : **![Final Notebook](Final_Notebook.ipynb)**

+***Summary of Final Notebook***
+- Import the Excel file using our Configure_Dataset function As outliner above.
+- Bin column C1 into equal height bins
+    This is an appropiate column to bin as it has a wide range of values
+- Impute missing values using knn
+    Knn is an interesting method to impute missing values as it is based on the idea that a point value can be approximated by the values of the points that are closest to it, based on other variables.
+- Logical ("dummy") variables for C1
+- crete a dataframe of non-binary features
+    Splitting the data between binary and non-binary allows different methods to be used on the datasets
+- Transform the data using the log transform
+    Transform the data using log & e excluding c6' has it has many 0 values
+- Normalize the data to have a mean of 0 and unit variance.

+- Feature selection using RFE
+-